-Our advertising customers may reduce or terminate their business relationship with us at any time.
+Our advertising customers comprised of brands, advertising agencies, DSPs and SSPs may reduce or terminate their business relationship with us at any time.
 If customers representing a significant portion of our revenue reduce or terminate their relationship with us, it could have a material adverse effect on our business, financial condition and results of operation.

-We generally do not enter into long-term contracts with our advertising customers, and such customers do business with us on a non-exclusive basis.
+We generally do not enter into long-term contracts with our advertising customers, which include brands, demand side partners, agencies, and supply side partners, and such customers do business with us on a non-exclusive basis.
 In most cases, our customers may terminate or reduce the scope of their agreements with little or no penalty or notice.
 Accordingly, our business is highly vulnerable to adverse economic conditions, market evolution, development of new or more compelling offerings by our competitors and development by our advertising customers of in-house replacement services.
 Any reduction in spending by, or loss of, existing or potential advertisers would negatively impact our business, financial conditions and results of operation.

-Furthermore, the discretionary, non-exclusive nature of our relationships with advertising customers subject us to increased pricing pressure.
+Furthermore, the discretionary, non-exclusive nature of our relationships with Advertising Customers subject us to increased pricing pressure.
 Although we believe our rates are competitive, our competitors may be able to offer more favorable pricing or other advantageous terms.
-In light of the above factors, we seek to diversify our offerings and, as part of our strategy, provide our customers with different advertising solutions and constantly adapt our relationship with our customers to respond to their everchanging needs.
+In light of the above factors, we seek to diversify our offerings and, as part of our strategy, provide our customers with different advertising solutions and constantly adapt our relationship with our customers to respond to their ever changing needs.
 As a result, we may be compelled to reduce our rates, offer other incentives or other more compelling pricing models in order to maintain our current customers and attract new customers.
 If a significant number of customers are able to compel us to charge lower rates or provide rate concessions or incentives, there is no assurance that we would be able to compensate for such price reductions or conserve our profit margins.

-Large and established internet and technology companies, such as Google, Facebook and Amazon, play a substantial role in the digital advertising market and may significantly harm our ability to operate in this industry.
+Large and established internet and technology companies, such as Google, Meta and Amazon, play a substantial role in the digital advertising market and may significantly harm our ability to operate in this industry.

-Google, Facebook and Amazon are substantial players in the digital advertising market and account for a large portion of the digital advertising budgets, along with other smaller players.
+Google, Meta and Amazon are substantial players in the digital advertising market and account for a large portion of the digital advertising budgets, along with other smaller players.
 Such high concentration causes us to be subject to any unilateral changes they may make with respect to advertising on their respective platforms, which may be more lucrative than alternative methods of advertising or partnerships with other publishers that are not subject to such changes.
-Furthermore, we could have limited ability to respond to, and adjust for, changes implemented by such players.
+Furthermore, we could have limited ability to respond to, and adjust to, changes implemented by such players.